 The first thing you have to do when applying to a call on CaFÉ is to create a free account.

-Having a CaFÉ account does more than enable you to apply to any of the hundreds of calls listed on the site at one time.
-You can also upload and store your work samples in your portfolio, save calls by favoriting the ones you want to come back to, and receive regular notifications of new calls posted and upcoming deadlines.
+Having a CaFÉ account does more than enable you to apply to any of the hundreds of calls listed on the site.
+You can also upload and store your work samples in your portfolio, save calls, favorite the ones you want to come back to, and receive regular notifications of new calls posted and upcoming deadlines.

 Already have an account?
 Start by logging in.
 If it’s been a while since you’ve updated your account, go to the My Profile page to make sure all of your contact information is up to date.
 Since this information is pulled into all of the applications you submit to a call, you’ll want to make sure your information is accurate.